 - both taxable and exempt supplies, the input tax is residual and recoverable in accordance with the partial exemption method in place

-Please note this applies only to acquisitions of businesses by way of a transfer of a going concern.
+This applies only to acquisitions of businesses by way of a transfer of a going concern.

 |If you acquire||and you||your VAT group may|